Reverse Heart Disease with a New Diet Program

-If you read Part 1 on women and heart disease then you know the statistics are , so the priority is to recover and prevent heart disease in your future.
 Most people survive their first heart attack and return to their normal lives to enjoy many more years of productive activity.
-Having any type of cardiac event in your life means you need to make some changes in your life.
+Having any type of cardiac event in your life means you need to make some changes in your life to extend the length of your life.

 Exercising in Cardiac Rehabilitation Program